UCR-Robotics/ee144/docs/lab3.rst

 to track the square shape trajectory.
 Same as in Lab 2, the waypoints are [4, 0], [4, 4], [0, 4], [0, 0], and the sequence does matter.
 After task completion, the robot should stop at the origin and the Python script should exit gracefully.
 Please plot the trajectory (using another provided Python script) and discuss your results in the lab report.

+To help you complete the lab, please take a look at the `Classes sestion <https://docs.python.org/3/tutorial/classes.html>`_in Python Docs.

 Preview
 --------